Authors often lament about the cost of editing on social media. And I don’t blame them; editing isn’t cheap.

 Option 3: Pay for full big-picture editing and use software to find as many grammar and punctuation errors as possible.

+Then, skimp on the copyediting.
 There are programs out there, like Grammarly, that can help spot errors.
 These programs do not replace an actual editor.
 Many times they suggest changes that are wrong, so unless you do have a good grasp of grammar and punctuation, I wouldn’t suggest this route.

 Many successful self-publishing authors have done this.
 They just get free beta reading to get some readers’ feedback, but no real big-picture editing.
 And they use friends and family or rock-bottom rate editors to catch as many grammar and punctuation issues as possible.

 Some have even included notes to the reader to let them know this book has not been edited by a professional yet.

 After they get some sales, they then use that money to pay for a real editor, and they republish the new and improved book.

 If you have the money, I would pay a trained editor for full big-picture editing and word- and sentence-level editing, especially if you are a first-time or beginning author.
 It takes money to make money.
 So look at it like an investment!